Charles Ollivon

-Charles Ollivon (born 11 May 1993) is a French rugby union player.
-He plays mostly as a flanker for Toulon in the Top 14, although he can wear the number eight as well.
-He was the captain of the French national team from February 2020 to March 2021.
+Charles Ollivon (born 11 May 1993) is a French professional rugby union player who plays as a flanker for Top 14 club Toulon and the France national team.

 Club career

 Ollivon started his rugby career in the Academy Bayonne side at the age of 16, before being promoted to the main side in 2012 at the age of 19.
-During the 2012–13 Top 14 season, Charles made his professional debut against Bordeaux Bègles on 30 March 2013, coming of the bench.
+During the 2012–13 Top 14 season, Charles made his professional debut against Bordeaux Bègles on 30 March 2013, coming off the bench.
 He could have played in more matches that season, but a shoulder injury required him to have surgery in April 2013.
 The following season, he played in 9 matches, making his run on debut on 4 September 2013 in a 55–0 defeat to Clermont.
 However, in January 2014 he suffered from another injury which saw him miss most of the season.
-He returned to the team in late March, but was brought slowly into the team, making several appearances of the bench.
+He returned to the team in late March, but was brought slowly into the team, making several appearances off the bench.
 During the 2014–15 Top 14 season, he started in almost every match of the season, putting in regular good performances at the back of the pack (Number 8).